w3c/wot-testing/events/2025.11.Kobe/README.md

 ECHONET, Siemens, ...

 ## PlugFest Room
-PlugFest and breakout will take place in room R07
+PlugFest and breakout will take place in room R07 (tbc)

 ## What you should bring with you